raspiblitz/raspiblitz/README.md

 ### Feature Documentation

 These are the features available thru the RaspiBlitz SSH main menu and services.
-They have the goal to offer some basic/fallback functionality & configurations to you.
+They have the goal to offer some basic/fallback functionality & configurations.
 More complex or user-friendly tasks are best to be done with wallets, apps and scripts you connect to your Lightning Node via [APIs](#interface--apis) - because you have a full Bitcoin- and Lightning-Node on the RaspiBlitz.

 So lets take a look at the SSH main menu (3 pages to scroll down):